derek-knox/Coding-For-Designers/Coding and Concept/Client and Server.md

 You already know that a web browser may be used to access a particular website or web app.
 While the site or web app is running, its code can make *additional requests* so the server provides more info.
 For example, when a sport statistics app is starting up (or a button is hit), it could use an API to get the most up-to-date scores and stats.
 An updated version of the app is not required.
 Instead, an API interaction provides updated information.

 An internet-connected game works exactly the same way.
 When it starts up (or a button is hit), it could make an API request to get current world-wide rankings for the game.
-Additionally, if the designers and code authors designed the game in such a way, they could make a different API request for new worlds, levels, characters, etc. No update is required to get updated content.
-Pretty cool.
+Additionally, if the designers and code authors designed the game in such a way, they could make a different API request for new worlds, levels, characters, etc. No update is required.
+Pretty damn cool.

 Later when you use JavaScript you will take advatage of this.